uniQIndividual/scorched.report/src/pages/faq.md

 - Everything that happens after the "Victory" message will be missing from PGCR data.
 You getting a seventh column, a we ran, a 50 kill-streak...
 I can't see it.
 - The "The Crown Is Mine" is missing from PGCR related endpoints, i.e. it is impossible to tell where or when you received them.
 [Let me know](https://discord.com/channels/296008008956248066/1357764866185887815) if you find them.
 - If the PGCR entry is missing player names and medals then they will be missing in places such as the leaderboards.
+- The "time played" field can sometimes be an impossible value ([example](https://scorched.report/pgcr?id=6334578376)) when players get "error-coded".
+This will affect values such as KPM (kills per minute).
 - Some PGCRs are simply gone, i.e. Bungie does not show them anywhere (see e.g. [TWAB 06/02/2017](https://www.bungie.net/7/en/News/article/45930/7_This-Week-At-Bungie---06022017)).
 These matches essentially don't exist anymore or maybe never did in the first place.
 Nothing I can do.

 ## How is Elo calculated?